 What is it about the British – why are they so good at culture – theatre and pop music and art?
 Is it due to the tension of tradition and pageantry constantly pushing up against anarchy and rock n roll irreverence?
-From the Royal Wedding to the London Olympics, they have a brilliant ability to show the show.

 Interestingly Hirst has now set up his own gallery and opened with the late and largely overlooked painter John Hoyland.
 An abstract artist of great intensity who used color and form to charge his paintings so that they were self-sufficient.
 In other words they required no explanation, no instructions, but simply ignite visual, mental and emotional stimulation through his natural ability to create an internal dialogue through colour, scale and abstract form… He had an innate understanding of Braques maxim “Sensation, Revelation!”.